Dreblow/Web_Portfolio/README.md

 * Restarted the vsftpd service to apply the changes.
 * Configured vsftpd to use TLS for secure FTP (FTPS).
 * Tested the connection with FileZilla, fixed directory listing errors, and enabled passive mode on both the FTP server and FileZilla client.

+**5. Configuring webpage source code**

+* Copy all web portfolio code to:

+`/var/www/html/`

+**6. Configure the config.php file**

+* This example uses one's gmail to send emails from the web site.
+* At directory location:

+`/resources/config.php`

+* The above config file needs a username and password.
+* User name is one's full email address `john.doe@gmail.com`
+* Password is app specific password Google provides.